Gpette01/gr-adsb-hackrf/README.md

 - **HackRF Support**: Replaced USRP device with HackRF for receiving ADS-B signals.
 - **Osmocom Module**: Utilizes the Osmocom module in GNU Radio for interfacing with HackRF.
+  **IMPORTANT:** When installing osmosdr in the command cmake ../ if you want to use hackrf do: cmake -DENABLE_HACKRF=ON .. && \

 - **Customized Decoder**: Modified `decoder.py` script to customize the printing of decoded ADS-B messages.

 ## Requirements